20-Minute Dumpling Soup

 Preparation time: 20-30 minutes | Serves: 2 people

 This dumpling soup recipe is so quick and easy to whip up, it’s been on constant rotation for my weekly dinners.
-A clear, aromatic broth with the usual suspects - ginger and garlic, chicken or veggie broth, soy sauce and a few simple ingredients that simmer away on the stove.
+A clear, aromatic broth with the usual suspects - ginger and garlic, stock, soy sauce and a few simple ingredients that simmer away on the stove.

 Using pantry staples and frozen dumplings, this soup is a shortcut lunch or dinner that is healthy, comforting and delicious.

 Aromatic ingredients like ginger and garlic form the base, and I like to use dried shiitake mushrooms (this is optional) for their earthiness and depth of flavour.
 Soy sauce adds salty, savoury notes which pair well with the pork and prawn dumplings.
-I always like to add green vegetables where I can, so I’ve added bok choy and spring onions to this recipe.
+I always like to add green vegetables where I can, so bok choy and spring onions feature in this recipe too.

-Whether you're craving a warming bowl on a cold day or need a satisfying meal that comes together in minutes, this Asian-inspired dumpling soup hits the spot every time.
+Whether you're craving a warming bowl on a chilly day or need a satisfying meal that comes together in minutes, this Asian-inspired dumpling soup hits the spot every time.

 Ingredients